Donald's Spiritual Dysfunction

 But he did none of these things.
 He did not in any way acknowledge to the Iraqis that they exist, let alone count.
 And this, tragically, is the state of Donald's heart.
 For him, Iraqis do not count.
 Iraqis do not exist.
 Human suffering is not real, and therefore it does not need to be acknowledged.

 Donald's great flaw is also the great flaw of the Bush administration.
-It is partly, but not totally, comprised of lies, ineptness, arrogance, ruthlessness, and ideological extremism.
+It is comprised of lies, ineptness, arrogance, ruthlessness, and ideological extremism.
 But the greatest part of Donald's flaw is his utter inability to feel or fathom human suffering.
 The barbarism of Abu Ghraib did not arise from a failure of leadership, as Maj.
 Gen. Taguba theorized, but from a failure of spirit.

 The spiritual dysfunction of Donald Rumsfeld is the same one that characterizes the Bush administration: lack of empathy.

 In these dispiriting times, we find too many examples of people without empathy, masquerading as emissaries of righteousness.
-On May 11, Sen. James Inhofe (R-OK) demonstrated a lack of empathy with astounding clarity: "I have to say, and I'm probably not the only one up at this table, that is more outraged by the outrage than we are by the treatment.
-The idea that these prisoners... you know, they're not there for traffic violations.
-If they're in cellblock 1A or 1B, these prisoners... they're murderers, they're terrorists, they're insurgents... many of them probably have American blood on their hands.
+On May 11, Sen. James Inhofe (R-OK) demonstrated a lack of empathy with astounding clarity what: "I have to say, and I'm probably not the only one up at this table, that is more outraged by the outrage than we are by the treatment.
+The idea that these prisoners...you know, they're not there for traffic violations.
+If they're in cellblock 1A or 1B, these prisoners... they're murderers, they're terrorists, they're insurgents...many of them probably have American blood on their hands.
 And here we're so concerned about the treatment of those individuals."

 Yes, Sen. Inhofe, true human beings are concerned about the treatment of those individuals.
 True human beings, with empathetic hearts, will not cower before you, or Donald, or protestations of necessity.
 True human beings will not submit or succumb to fear, hatred, prejudice, or voluntary violence.